Hemocompatibility (in vitro)

 - Platelet count as parameter of platelet activation (cell counter)

-- Several methods for the measurement of redness caused by residual blood in the dialyser (image analysis, chromameter).
+- Several methods for the measurement of redness caused by residual blood in the dialyzer (image analysis, Minolta Chromameter).

-- CR3/CD62L (expression of adhesion receptors) to determine activation of neutrophils (flow-cytometry)
+- CR3/CD62L (expression of adhesion receptors) to determine activation of neutrophils or other blood cells (flow-cytometry)

 In principle, analysis of any biochemical parameter is possible (see our directory of services).
-Please contact us if you do not find the parameter in question in our directory of services since we can only list parameters which are within the scope of our accreditation.
+Please contact us if you do not find the parameter in question in our directory of services.
 However, it is our speciality and we are very interested to establish new parameters and methods within the scope of our biomedical expertise.
-(Research and development)
+(Research and Development)